offsetmind/el_capitan_setup_guide/README.md

 #El Capitan setup guide

-This is my personal setup guide for a fresh install of Mac OS X: El Capitan.
+This is my personal setup guide for a fresh new install of Mac OS X: El Capitan.
 It's a bunch of software and apps what I am using everyday.
-It's useful for me, and maybe, for anyone else.
+It's useful for me, and maybe for anyone else.

 Enjoy it!